yokoyamatoyou/aftercoding/README.md

 This script gathers all `*.py` files using `pathlib` and compiles each one with `py_compile`, ensuring paths with Japanese characters are handled reliably.

+### Repository notes

+The repository root contains a `.gitignore` configured to exclude Python bytecode, virtual environment folders and generated `output/` artifacts.
+Contributors should ensure their local environments respect these settings when committing changes.

+This project is released under the terms of the [MIT License](LICENSE).